Country Specific Info.

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.
 Visit the Embassy of Lithuania website for the most current visa information.

-Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
+Safety and Security Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
 All European countries, including Lithuania, remain potentially vulnerable to attacks from transnational terrorist organizations.
 U.S. citizens are reminded to remain vigilant with regard to their personal security.

 Marches and protests do occur, especially in larger cities.
 You should avoid areas where these public protests are taking place.